Bodigrim/tasty-bench/README.md

 `tasty-bench` is a native Haskell library and works everywhere, where GHC does, including WASM.
-We support a full range of architectures (`i386`, `amd64`, `armhf`, `arm64`, `ppc64le`, `s390x`) and operating systems (Linux, Windows, macOS, FreeBSD, OpenBSD, NetBSD), plus any GHC from 7.0 to 9.10.
+We support a full range of architectures (`i386`, `amd64`, `armhf`, `arm64`, `ppc64le`, `s390x`) and operating systems (Linux, Windows, macOS, FreeBSD, OpenBSD, NetBSD), plus any GHC from 8.0 to 9.10 (and earlier releases stretch back to GHC 7.0).

 ## How is it possible?